ora0600/apache-kafka-as-a-service-by-confluent/webinar5/Readme.md

 ![Application User Interface](images/appUI.png)

+This demo consist of two microservices which are using Java Springboot:
+* Bookmarks Producer - is used to send messages to Kafka
+* Bookmarks  Consumer - is used to retrieving messages from Kafka and storing them in local  state store.

+Demo Application architecture
+![Architecture](images/architecture.png)

-Requirements to run it locally:
+## Requirements to run it locally:
-* Java 8 or Java 11
+* Java 8
 * Maven
 * Connectivity to Confluent Cloud

-This demo consist of two microservices build using Java Springboot:
-* Producer - is used to send messages to Kafka
-* Consumer - is used to retrieving messages from Kafka and storing them in local  state store.

-Demo Application architecture
-![Architecture](images/architecture.png)

 ## Compile
 Compile microservices first: